Should Your Child See a Doctor?

-- A shiny, jet-black spider with long legs (total size 1 inch).
+- A shiny, jet-black spider with long legs (total size 1 inch or 25 mm).

 - A red (or orange) hourglass-shaped marking on its under-side.

-- Severe muscle cramps (especially abdominal wall cramps) are present by 1 to 6 hours, and last 24 to 48 hours.
+- Severe muscle cramps (especially stomach cramps) occur within 1 to 6 hours.
+These last 24 to 48 hours.

 - Note: Many are dry bites because the fangs are small.

-- The brown widow spider is related to the black widow and is found in the southern U.S.
+- The brown widow spider is related to the black widow.
+It is found in southern US.

-- Brown widow spider bites are treated the same as a black widow bite.
+- Brown widow spider bites are treated the same as black widow bites.

 Brown Recluse Spider Bite

-- A brown spider with long legs (total size 1/2 inch).
+- A brown spider with long legs (total size ½ inch or 12 mm).

 - Skin damage may require skin grafting in 10% of cases.

-- Systemic symptoms such as fever, vomiting, muscle pain can occur (but no life-threatening symptoms).
+- Other symptoms such as fever, vomiting, muscle pain can occur.
+No life-threatening symptoms occur.

-- Since brown recluse spiders are hard to identify, bring the spider along in a jar.
+- Brown recluse spiders are hard to identify.
+If you can, bring the spider along in a jar.

 Non-dangerous Spider Bites

-- The bites are painful and mildly swollen for 1 or 2 days (much like a bee sting).
+- The bites are painful and swollen.
+This lasts for 1 or 2 days.
+They can feel and look like a bee sting.

-- Many single, unexplained, tender bites that occur during the night are due to spiders.
+- Some single, unexplained, tender bites that occur during the night are due to spiders.